Austin Art Yard Tour 2012: The List

 Goldie, with the help of her neighbors, has turned her front yard into a delightful menagerie of native stone and whimsy.
 Her yard gets better and better and brings health and goodness to those who enjoy the simple life!

 Barry George sculpts with steel and found objects with amazing detail.
 The yard and fence about his studio and abode also features his inventive imagination.
-Be sure to see this year as it may not be here next year...
+Barry has been having issues with the city, but has so far been able to keep his space.
+We consider this a threatened yard...

 IMG_9795.JPGsmut putt heaven: 509 gate tree lane stop in